Aguila (film): Re-releases

 Among the subsequent screenings that the film has had was at the 9th Cínemalayà Cinesthesia in 2013.

-In 2019, ABS-CBN Film Restoration Project and FPJ Productions digitally restored the film.
+In 2019, ABS-CBN Film Restoration Project and FPJ Productions digitally restored the film which required 3,000 hours of digital preservation.
 Subsequently, the digitally restored film has been screened at the UP Film Center as part of the UP Film Institute's commemoration of FPJ's 80th birthday.
 In the same year, the digitally restored version was screened at the 15th C1 Originals.
+In 2024, FDCP screened its period drama version during the PFIM on September 1 at the Manila Metropolitan Theater.